DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-06-managing-and-communicating-rollover-in-2021.md

 ---
 title: Managing and communicating rollover in 2021
-description: We duplicated courses, added a new page to the service and informed users about the rollover process.
+description: We duplicated courses, added a new page to the service and informed users about the rollover process
 date: 2022-04-05
 related:
   items: